ARA San Luis (S-32): Falklands War

 San Luis was a major concern for the British as she presented a serious danger to all British warships in the area.
 Sea, depth and thermal conditions around the Falklands were favourable to diesel submarines, and difficult for anti-submarine ships.
 The Royal Navy (RN) aircraft carriers Hermes and Invincible were the priority targets for San Luis.
-Sources conflict on whether San Luis was capable of finding and attacking the RN carriers on the basis that the carriers were locked east of the Falklands at points determinable by Sea Harrier endurance, the ability of the Argentines to intercept RN ships satellite communications, and the degree of Soviet assistance.
+Sources conflict on whether San Luis was capable of finding and attacking the RN carriers.
+Considerations include that the RN aircraft carriers were confined to operate east of the Falklands within sectors determined by the range of Sea Harrier, the ability of the Argentines to intercept RN ships' satellite communications, and to a degree by Soviet intelligence assistance.

 San Luis reported two attacks on Royal Navy ships during the war.
 On 1 May, the frigates Brilliant and Yarmouth were sent to hunt down San Luis, then operating north of Stanley.
 San Luis reported firing a German-made SST-4 torpedo, on purely passive sonar detection of British gas turbine-powered warship(s) and Sea King helicopters searching.
 The torpedo missed its target, presumably due to range, malfunctioning of the computer fire control system, gyro misalignment and the breakage of the wire guidance wire.
 Nevertheless, experts believe that a closer range attack or alternative use of the MK 37 in an anti-ship role might have been successful.
 Sonar operators aboard Brilliant were certain they heard and confirmed the sound of an SST-4, and Brilliant, Yarmouth and three Sea Kings from Hermes's 826 Naval Air Squadron launched depth charge, mortar and torpedo attacks for 20 hours until the short sub-Antarctic night on 1 May.
 Searching for the Type 209 submarine was hindered by the numerous wrecks of whaling boats and whales, indistinguishable from submarines.
 San Luis had adopted the World War II tactics of German U-boats and rested on the bottom some distance from the area of interest to the British frigates, where it shut down.
 During the short Falklands War, the United States supplied 200 Mk 46 torpedoes to the Royal Navy, which expended 50 Mk 46 torpedoes during the conflict against sonar detection of the possible sound of the single Type 209 submarine.
 The Royal Navy never detected or located the submarine, which was in among the fleet, but whose weapon system effectiveness had been limited by British Intelligence.